ZoabKapoor/CaffeineScript/README.md

   recipebody
 }
 ```
 where the recipe name must be in all capital letters, and the body is a series of instructions of the 4 types mentioned above.
+A recipe should only be defined once in the header - creating 2 recipes with the same name will lead to undefined behaviour.

-This is the syntax of these 4 types of instructions:
+Here's the syntax of the 4 basic types of instructions:
   - Regular instruction : `<verb> <quantity> @ <ingredient>`.
 For example, `scoop 2 spoons @ sugar;`.
   - Make instruction : `make <RECIPENAME>`.
 For example, `make LATTE`.
+If you have a `make <RECIPE>` in your program, `RECIPE` should be defined in the header of the program.
   - Swap instruction : `swap <ingredient1> -> <ingredient2>`.
 For example, `swap water -> espresso;`.
 This substitues in water for espresso for every instance of espresso that's currently in the drink.
   - Remove instruction : `remove <ingredient>`.
 This removes all instances of the ingredient specified that have been added before this line.